n4itik/Watchflicks/README.md

 # <img src="favicon/android-chrome-512x512.png" width="24"> Watchflicks

 Watchflicks is a movie watchlist app that allows the user to search for movies and add them to watch later.
-Powered by [The Open Movie Database API](http://www.omdbapi.com/), it provides a list of movies based on the user's search query.
+Powered by the [Open Movie Database API](http://www.omdbapi.com/), it provides a list of movies based on the user's search query.

 ### Screenshot